 At the Willow Project, a work program comprising geological mapping, geochemical sampling, geophysics and relogging of old core was undertaken in 2017 shortly after the option deal was signed with the objective of developing drill targets.
-This work outlined a robust target that has the geochemical, geophysical and geological signature of a porphyry copper deposit.
+This work outlined a robust, buried target that has the geochemical, geophysical and geological signature of a porphyry copper deposit.

-A short drilling program was initiated in late April of 2018, although two of the three holes drilled were lost before reaching their target depths.
+A short drilling program was initiated in late April of 2018, although two of the six holes drilled were lost before reaching their target depths.
 Despite this, the program was successful in validating the Company's model of the property, by discovering the Luhr Hill Granite.
 This granite is the source rock for all copper porphyry deposits in the Yerington camp, and this granite is not known to occur in the camp without a copper porphyry associated with it.
 As such, this represented a significant new discovery, as this rock unit was not previously known to exist on the Willow property.
-Further drilling will be required, but the Company is optimistic that a new porphyry copper deposit is likely to be delineated on the Willow project.